 Foundations of Legal Study

-The focus on career and professional development at TU Law begins before you ever enter the classroom.
-During the Foundations of Legal Study, a four-day program designed to prepare new law students for academic and professional success.
+The focus on career and professional development at TU College of Law begins before students ever enter the classroom, during the Foundations of Legal Study (FLS), a four-day program designed to prepare new law students for academic and professional success.

-A trip to the Tulsa County Bar Center to meet with past and current presidents of the Tulsa County Bar Association.
+A trip to the Tulsa County Bar Center where students meet current and past TCBA presidents

-A public service project where students volunteered at 12 local non profit organizations.
+A public service project where students volunteer an local nonprofit organizations

-Instruction on law school policies, note taking, professional dress and etiquette, case briefing and research.
+Instruction on law school policies, note-taking, professional dress, etiquette, case briefing, and research

 Dean's Seminar on the Legal Market

-The 2010 incoming class was the first to participate in a new Dean’s seminar.
-Led by Janet Levit, Dean and Dean John Rogers Endowed Chair, the seminar gives students an overview of various aspects of legal practice in America and provides a foundation for students’ professional development and market readiness upon graduation.
+The Dean's Seminar, led by Dean Janet Levit and Dean Kristine Bridges, gives students an overview of various aspects of legal practice in America and provides a foundation for students’ professional development and market-readiness upon graduation.
 The classroom component consists of six weekly sessions covering topics such as ethical obligations of lawyers to clients, the court, and the bar; leadership skills and professional paths for juris doctor candidates; and duty to serve the public interest.
-The classroom sessions are followed by four professional development sessions that includeparticipation in the OBA Annual Convention on-campus presentation addressing bar membership.
+The classroom sessions are followed by four professional development sessions that include participation in the OBA Annual Convention, an on-campus presentation addressing bar membership.